 Students dismissed from the college are unable to petition for readmission for at least one semester.

 All credits taken are factored into the cumulative GPA calculation.
-A GPA calculator can be found on Degree Works
+A GPA calculator can be found on The CUNY Technology Services page.

 Students on academic probation can take a maximum of 14 credits each semester until they return to good academic standing.

 CUNY has a course repeat policy that permits students to retake up to 16 credits of coursework in which the original grade was an F or its equivalent.
 If the grade on the second attempt is a C or better, the GPA will be calculated using only the second grade.